rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

 summary(CUST_INSUR_LTV[,1:31])
 ```

-You can also specify one or more, or a range of columns to see the summary of only those columns.
+You can also specify one, multiple, or a range of columns to see the summary statistics of those columns.

 ![summary](./images/summary-1.png)

-The summary() call summarizes all the mentioned attributes, how many, how much, minimum values, maximum values, etc. Notice the reference to the given set of columns (attributes) of the table using the order numbers for the columns.
+The summary() call summarizes all the specified attributes, along with statistics for frequency counts, minimum values, maximum values, etc. Notice the reference to the given set of columns (attributes) of the table using the order numbers for the columns.
 You can also see a summary of individual attributes by specifying a specific column by name or number.

 2A.5: Statistical Functions (min, max, mean, mode, median, range, unique, quantile)